MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-multi-select.md

 ### Single-select highlighting

-In Power BI reports, you can highlight a data point in a given visual by selecting the data point in the visual.
-For example, if you have an important bar or chart element, and you want other visuals on the report page to highlight data based on your selection, you can select the data element in one visual and see results reflected in other visuals on the page.
+In Power BI reports, you can highlight a data point in a given visual by clicking the data point in the visual.
+For example, if you have an important bar or chart element, and you want other visuals on the report page to highlight data based on your selection, you can click the data element in one visual and see results reflected in other visuals on the page.
 This is basic single-select highlighting.
 The following image shows a basic highlight.

 ![Screenshot shows a single data point selected.](media/desktop-multi-select/multi-select_01.png)